 If you haven’t been to Gettysburg it’s full of history and beauty.
 Highly recommend it!!
 It’s not really an unpopular or unknown place, so I won’t go into too much detail but it’s a beautiful place to walk around and for the kids to learn the history.
 Did you know you can download a driving tour app on your phone for $10?
 Totally worth it!
 It’s the best interactive historical information I’ve seen in a long time.

 Like most people in and around Pennsylvania, most are not aware of the beach just outside of Erie called Presque Isle.
 Presque Isle is a peninsula that stretches along the shore.
 While you may generally think of driving south to head to a beach, you may never consider driving ‘north’.
-Well, now you can, especially considering that Presque Isle has everything to offer that any other popular beach would have, such as, boating, fishing and swimming.
+Well, now you can, especially considering that Presque Isle has everything to offer that any other popular beach would have, such as boating, fishing, and swimming.
 When you can’t get away for too long, you can drive a short distance and spend the day at Presque Isle.
 Relax on the beach or enjoy yourself by immersing yourself in all that is offered to you at Presque Isle.
 Imagine just going a short distance for the day only to return home refreshed and rejuvenated.

 Located in Philadelphia if you aren’t into odd and strange you might want to skip this.
 We happen to have a daughter who is double majoring in Forensic Science and this is really right out her ally.
 The museum consists of thousands of medical tools, along with, pathological and anatomical specimens, which have been preserved.
 Some might find it too gross to stomach, and others (like us) find it absolutely fascinating and informational.
 The human body is remarkable.
 Many of the tools and specimens once belonged to influential people in the medical and science fields.
 Even though you may not have a particular interest in medicine or science, one thing is clear, you will not be able to say this museum was dull.

 This is not your typical boring museum.
 Take the kids!!!!
 They will LOVE this place.
 Hanging from the ceilings are baby buggies, and boats along with about a million other oddities.
 It’s a very strange, and unique type of “museum”.
-Eccentric concrete mansion and museum designed and built by hand from the inside out.
-This places is nothing shy or sensory overload.
+This Eccentric concrete mansion and museum designed and built by hand from the inside out.
+This place is nothing shy or sensory overload.
 It’s absolutely impossible to see this place in one visit.
 Or at least to remember seeing everything there is in there.
 The story on why it was built completely of concrete is kinds of interesting too.
 It’s a fantastic place to take family or senior pictures, so if you’re interested in photography, it’s definitely an amazing place for portraits.
 I’ve had both my kids here several times to take photos.

 Another place that has definitely gotten a little more popular, but again, still worth a mention if you’ve not heard of it.
 Boats take visitors through Penn’s Cave, a quarter-mile subterranean waterway with ornate limestone formations and a bat colony, all underneath a working farm.

 I believe this place is amazing all year round, but I’ve only ever been at Christmas.
 If you haven’t ever been here, and you’re going to be around during the Christmas holiday season, make sure you put this place on your list.

-So I put this on the list becasuse it’s definitely off the beaten path and strange.
+So I put this on the list because it’s definitely off the beaten path and strange.
 I, personally, wasn’t real impressed.
-In fact I couldn’t find any pictures to share even.
+In fact I couldn’t find any pictures that I took to share even.
 Ha!
 It was just a big hole in the ground, where most people are now throwing trash.
 But since it’s different, and something interesting to see, if you’re in the area, you can say you saw it.
 Ha!
 The pothole is believed to have been formed around 15,000 to 20,000 years ago by whirling glacial waters combined with sand and stones.

 Lehigh Valley and all through PA you will find Covered Bridge self guided driving routes.
 Take one!!
 You’ll never see so many covered bridges!

 The town of Jim Thorpe.
 Absolutely, 100% my favorite town to visit.
 I’ve been there numerous times, in every season, and I love it there.
 We’ve done white water rafting there, a train ride, bike riding, and just exploring the unique, one of a kind shops in the town.
 You can drive up to the top of the town and look out over it.
 It’s just a beautiful, old town and an amazing place to spend the day.
 There is the Old Jail Museum there which I have not visited.
-But there is a hand print on Cell #17 that they have tried to wash off, paint over and it still keeps coming through.
+But there is a handprint on Cell #17 that they have tried to wash off, paint over and it still keeps coming through.
 Haunted?
 You be the judge.
 If you’re going to Jim Thorpe, take a hike up to Glen Onoko Falls.
 We have not been up there yet, but it’s definitely on our list.